simonmnash/transformstorm/README.md

 `transformstorm`

 to download the 200wordrpg model and run.
 If you run `transformstorm` in a directory with a `model` subdirectory, it will attempt to load a pytorch model from that directory instead of pulling and loading the default model.

+You can also run

+`transformstorm --name NAMEOFAMODELONHUGGINGFACE`

+to download any other huggingface CasualLM model and run the interface with it.